mesonbuild/meson/docs/markdown/Build-targets.md

 the build configuration time), static libraries, and shared libraries.
 They are created with the commands `executable`, `library`, `static_library` and `shared_library`, respectively.
 All objects created in this way are **immutable**.
-That is, you can not change any aspect of them after they have been constructed.
+That is, you cannot change any aspect of them after they have been constructed.
 This ensures that all information pertaining to a given build target is specified in one well defined place.